SUBSTANCE USE AND CO-OCCURRING DISORDER

 - Veterans, First Responders and Health Care Professionals

 Hathaway Recovery Centers expert clinicians and physicians ensure effective and compassionate care for each and every patient.
 The following employees offer excellent 24-hour care for our patients.
 In addition, our knowledgeable and experienced staff monitor all patients throughout detox and residential care with scheduled and thorough observation and assessments.
 We are proud and grateful for our clinical staff that provides the exceptional services Hathaway claims.

 HATHAWAY’S TREATMENT AND EXIT PLANNING:

-From the beginning of admission, our patients are provided with excellent detox, residential and exit planning.
-From the initial days of treatment, the patient is assisted by our staff to work toward measured, achievable and time bound goals.
+From the beginning of admission, our patients are provided with excellent detox, residential, and exit planning.
+From the initial days of treatment, our staff assists the patient to work toward measured, achievable and time-bound goals.
 The clinical staff works with the patient to identify common goals tailored to the patient’s needs on an individual basis.
-Goals must be reasonable and match with the patient’s level of motivation.
-Every treatment plan is shared during staff meetings to gather staff insight and information that may assist all clinicians and all staff in supporting the patient to meet their goals.
+Goals must be reasonable and match the patient’s level of motivation.
+Our staff discusses every treatment plan during staff meetings to gather insight and information that may assist all clinicians and staff in supporting the patient to meet their goals.